isaacsucn/rocksdbbrowser/README.md

 # rocksdbbrowser
-GUI DB browser for RocksDB
+the DB Browser for RocksDB